An exciting adventure at the top of Europe on Switzerland’s superb mountain railroads

 About the Tour

 Find yourself surrounded by the immeasurable beauty of Europe’s alpine countries on this voyage through Germany, Austria, and Switzerland.
-The scenery is brought to life through visits to unique destinations and beautiful resort cities, where we enjoy fascinating tours and memorable excursions, such as a cruise on Lake Achensee.
+The scenery is brought to life through visits to unique destinations and beautiful resort cities, where we enjoy fascinating tours and memorable excursions.
 Further, we enjoy rides on six of the most scenic rail journeys in the Alps, including the Zugspitzbahn, Bernina Express, Glacier Express, and Jungfrau Railroads.
-The journey begins in Munich, Germany and continues into Austria, where we visit Salzburg, Traunkirchen and Seefeld before traveling into Switzerland to the cities of St. Moritz, Interlaken and Zurich.
+The journey begins in Munich, Germany and continues into Austria, where we visit Salzburg and Innsbruck before traveling into Switzerland to the cities of St. Moritz, Interlaken and Zurich.
 Surrounded by rolling alpine meadows, beautiful bodies of water and stunning vistas in every direction, this journey through the Alps is what dreams are made of.

 - Four scenic rail excursions including: Zugspitzbahn, Bernina Express, Glacier Express and Jungfrau Railroads